-If a child has lifelong or significant complex difficulties, they may undergo a Statutory Assessment Process, which is usually requested by the school, but can be requested by the family.
-These assessments take place where the complexity of need or the lack of clarity around the needs of the child is such that a multi-agency approach is needed.
+If a child has lifelong or significant complex difficulties, they may undergo a Statutory Assessment Process, which is usually requested by the school, but can be requested by the

-Information from a variety of sources, including parents/carers, teachers, SENDCOs, social care and health care professionals is combined to form an Education Health Care Plan (EHCP) assessment.
+Information from a variety of sources, including parents/carers, teachers, SENCOs, social care and health care professionals is combined to form an Education Health Care Plan (EHCP) assessment.
 If it is decided that the child's needs are not being met by the purposeful measures taken by the School, an EHCP is provided.
 Parents have the right to appeal against the content of an EHCP.
 Once the plan has been agreed it will be reviewed annually.

-Parents/carers and the child are fully involved in every step of this graduated approach and the School meets with parents/carers three times a year to discuss progress in addition to the annual review where a child has an EHCP.
+Parents/carers and the student are fully involved in every step of this graduated approach and the School meets with parents/carers three times a year to discuss progress in addition to the annual review where a child has an EHCP.
 Parents/carers are also encouraged to contact the SENDCO at any time during the year where they have questions or concerns.

-Managing pupils' needs on the SEN register
+Managing students' needs on the SEND register

 Where students are added to the SEND Register they will be added at a SEND Support level.
 Maghull High School provides three levels of intervention within this single category - Level 1, Level 2 and Level 3.
 This is called the Graduated Approach.
-In the majority of circumstances the pupil will join the SEND Register at Level 1 unless the assessment concludes that more specialist provision from outside agencies is required.
-If a pupil's need requires more support than is available at these levels 1 and 2 then a request for High Needs funding would be made or, if appropriate, an application for an Education, Health and Care Plan can be made.
-The support pupils can access at each level is personalised to the individual needs of the child and could include but is not limited to:
+In the majority of circumstances, the student will join the SEND Register at Level 1 unless the assessment concludes that more specialist provision from outside agencies is required.
+If a student's need requires more support than is available at these levels 1 and 2, then a request for High Needs funding would be made or, if appropriate, an application for an Education, Health and Care Plan can be made.
+The support students can access at each level is personalised to the individual needs of the child and could include but is not limited to: